-If you want your very own team of grazers, we offer consulations, trained goatscaping wether teams, and assistance with fence design and installation (either permanent electric or netting).
-Please contact us for more information if we can be of assistance.
+If you want your very own team of grazers, we offer consultations and site visits to help you decide if goatscaping might be a longterm solution for your property.
+We can also help with fence design and housing plans Please contact us for more information if we can be of assistance.

 Benefits of Goatscaping

 Reclaim land naturally

 Reduce invasive and nuisance plants including poison ivy, multiflora rose, and bittersweet.

 Goats go places people won't and machinery can't: nimble goats don't mind uneven terrain, wetlands, steep hillsides, and jungles of thick vegetation

 Goat manure is odorless and leaves no viable seeds to germinate.
 Goat pellets are nitrogen-rich, organic, and improve the soil by adding essential nutrients

 Where goats have been, its harder for weeds to re-establish.
 It's not a permanent solution, but repeated sessions can lead to a dramatic reduction of invasive species